Small noise may diversify collective motion in Vicsek model: Results under Periodic Boundary Conditions

 \section{Results under Periodic Boundary Conditions}

-The system studied by Vicsek \emph{et al.} in \cite{Vicsek1995} assumes all the agents move in the square $[0,L)^2$ with periodic boundary conditions, which indicates that if an agent hits the boundary of the square, it will enter this square from the opposite boundary with the same velocity and heading.
-In mathematics, these conditions contain two meanings: (i) For all $i\in [1,n]$ and $t\geq 1$ we restrict $x_{i1}(t)$ and $x_{i2}(t)$ to the interval $[0,L)$ by modulo $L$ when they are out this interval; (ii) For all $i,j\in [1,n]$ and $t\geq 0$,
+The system outlined by Vicsek \emph{et al.} \cite{Vicsek1995} assumes that all agents move in the square $[0,L)^2$ with periodic boundary conditions, suggesting that if an agent hits the boundary of the square, it will enter this square from the opposite boundary with the same velocity and heading.
+In mathematics, periodic boundary conditions contain two meanings: (i) For all $i\in [1,n]$ and $t\geq 1$ we restrict $x_{i1}(t)$ and $x_{i2}(t)$ to the interval $[0,L)$ by modulo $L$ when they are out of this interval; (ii) For all $i,j\in [1,n]$ and $t\geq 0$,